TIY-Durham/2015-FALL-FEE/18--Escape-from-the-Planet-of-the-APIs/README.md

 Now, save the data in a file and directory named after _your username_ just just like you did for Octocat on Monday.

 #### BEAST MODE
-All that cool mustache replacement that you did for the left column?
+All that cool moustache replacement that you did for the left column?
 Time to do it for the right!